dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_2.md

 - I want you to share quotes and references for people in the report on each side of the debate.

-- I want you to summarise this answer in 2 bullet points each for positive and negative points of view.
+- I want you to summarise this answer in 4 bullet points, 2 each for positive and negative points of view.